cognitedata/cognite-sdk-python/MIGRATION_GUIDE.md

 - `Changed` for changes that do not fall into any other category
 - `Optional` for new, optional methods/features that you should be aware of - *and could take advantage of*

+## From v6 to v7

+### Removed

+- Removed the deprecated 'function_external_id' parameter when creating a Cognite Function Schedule.
+Future instantiations are to be done without this parameter now.

 ## From v5 to v6

 ### Removed